jerodsanto/CappuccinoResource/README.md

 ## Installation ##

+Install CR manually by copying /Framework/CRBase.j and /Framework/CRSupport.j into your application and `@import` CRBase.j into your project where needed

+    @import "CRBase.j"

-Install with ease using the Narwhal package manager
+(COMING SOON) Install with ease using the Narwhal package manager

     tusk update
     sudo tusk install CappuccinoResource